paralin/paralin/README.md

 [D2Moddin] was the first service to bring DOTA 2 Custom Games to the general public during May to June 2014.
-After the demand demonstrated by the service, Valve released "DOTA Reborn" with custom modes and Source 2 engine.
+After the demand demonstrated by the service, Valve released "DOTA Reborn" with the Source 2 engine.

 <!-- [D2Moddin]: http://paral.in/the-d2moddin-project/ -->
 [D2Moddin]: https://www.youtube.com/watch?v=BqJ1Z_uGBVY